Drug information

 Locations: Australia, Denmark, Norway, United States

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of lefitolimod and the bNAbs 3BNC117 and 10-1074 in delaying the time to viral rebound during an analytical treatment interruption of ART.18
+Purpose: The purpose of this study was to evaluate the safety of lefitolimod and the bNAbs 3BNC117 and 10-1074 and to evaluate whether this combination could delay the time to viral rebound during an analytical treatment interruption of ART.16

 Study Name: NCT03719664